stuarthendren/jdt.spelling/README.md

 Spelling for Java names using JDT.

-The aim is to provide spelling support for words contained in the names of Java artifacts: Interfaces, Classes, Methods, ...
+The aim is to provide spelling support for words contained in the names of Java artefacts: Interfaces, Classes, Methods, ...
 Splitting out the names using regular naming patters for Java names, that is usually `CamelCase` for types and variables, `UNDERSCORE_SEPARATED` for constants and `dot.separated` for package names.

 This relies heavily on org.eclipse.jdt, and currently uses internal components.